-718.5014 Ombudsman location.-The ombudsman shall maintain his or her principal office in Leon County on the premises of the division or, if suitable space cannot be provided there, at another place convenient to the offices of the division which will enable the ombudsman to expeditiously carry out the duties and functions of his or her office.
+718.5014 Ombudsman location.-The ombudsman shall maintain his or her principal office at a place convenient to the offices of the division which will enable the ombudsman to expeditiously carry out the duties and functions of his or her office.
 The ombudsman may establish branch offices elsewhere in the state upon the concurrence of the Governor.